SixteenThousand/neovim-config-2023/README.md

  - Integrate quickfix list into my workflow (will likely require new remaps)
  - Make Fern show hidden items by default
  - Make function that automatically opens a relevant REPL
+ - Make telescope picker to look through files of a project or just the files in the current buffer's main directory